davelamichhane/scripts/README.md

 # Scripts

-I am tired of adding function to my bashrc.
-Isn't it better to make a directory and dump all your scripts there ?
+I used to write functions at the bottom of my bashrc file.
+I have come to realize that it would be better to make a directory and write functions are individual files in that directory.
+It will be cleaner.